micmejia/bible-dump/NKJV/1 John/1 John 5.md

 All unrighteousness is sin, and there is sin not _leading_ to death. ## Knowing the True--Rejecting the False

 ###### 18
-We know that whoever is born of God does not sin; but he who has been born of God keeps[^f] [^g]himself, and the wicked one does not touch him.
+We know that whoever is born of God does not sin; but he who has been born of God keeps himself, and the wicked one does not touch him.

 ###### 19
 We know that we are of God, and the whole world lies _under the sway of_ the wicked one.